 If you have a timely post that needs to go up now, just swap it for the next post and put the removed post at the back of the line.

 In the end, what you’ll have is a blogging schedule that enables you to naturally be ahead of pace and prepared for the event of a disaster so that you don’t leave your audience hanging.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Engage the Casual Visitor, or back to the previous one, Write in Series.